-Just days away from Christmas, Italians are taking care of the last shopping sprees, decorations and Holiday plans, whether at home or traveling.
-But there is always time for cooking some delicious dishes that are typical of this time of year!
+Just days away from Christmas, Italians take care of the last shopping sprees, decorations and Holiday plans, whether at home or traveling.
+But there is always time to cook delicious dishes that are typical of this time of year!

-In the sea village of Porto Santo Stefano, located in the Argentario Promontory – southern Tuscany, there is a sweet dish that is traditionally baked at home: the Pagnottella di Natale (Christmas Loaf)!
+In the sea village of Porto Santo Stefano, located in the Argentario Promontory – southern Tuscany, there is a sweet dish traditionally baked at home: the Pagnottella di Natale (Christmas Loaf)!

 Here are the ingredients: